-Another memory I have is of blaming my sister Hallie for writing my name in crayon all over the wall in our hallway.
-I had just learned how to write my name in school, so I decided to practice on the wall.
+Another memory I have is of blaming my sister Hallie for writing my name in cryaon all over the wall in our hallway.
 My mother came up to me and said, "Did you write your name on the wall?"

 "No," I replied innocently, "Hallie did it."